ak-ashish14/docs.getcloudify.org/content/manager/create-deployment.md

 terminology_link: reference-terminology.html
 ---

-For Cloudify to be able to deploy your application it reads the uploaded blueprint YAML (the logical representation) and manifests a model we call a `deployment`.
-A deployment is a "Technical" drilled down representation of your application.
-For instance, if a blueprint describes a single server node that is defined to deploy multiple instances, the deployment will comprise the instances themselves provided with their unique identifiers.
+In order for Cloudify to deploy your application, it reads the uploaded blueprint YAML (the logical representation) and manifests a model called a _deployment_.
+A deployment is a "technical" drilled-down representation of your application.
+For example, if a blueprint describes a single server node that is defined to deploy multiple instances, the deployment will comprise the instances themselves provided with their unique identifiers.

 ## Creating a Deployment via the CLI

-To create a deployment using Cloudify's CLI execute:
+To create a deployment using the Cloudify CLI execute:

 {{< gsHighlight  bash >}}
 cfy deployments create -b <BLUEPRINT_NAME> -d <DEPLOYMENT_NAME> --inputs </path/to/your/inputs.yaml​>